 Question Management response Are internal controls, including segregation of duties, in place and operating effectively?
 If not, where are the risk areas and what mitigating actions have been taken?
 Sound systems of internal control with roles and responsibilities are defined in various places such as the Constitution, Code of Financial Practice and Code of Procurement Practice.
-The Codes were updated in 2012/13, formal training for officers on the Code of Financial Practice is scheduled to be provided in 2014.
-The role of Internal Audit, provides assurance that the Council's Internal Controls are in place.
+The Code of Procurement Practice was agreed by full Council in January 2015, and the Code of Financial Practice is currently being updated, this is planned to be reviewed by the Executive in March, with agreement by Council in April 2015.
+The role of Internal Audit provides assurance that the Council's Internal Controls are in place.
 Annually, the Audit & Risk Manager provides an opinion on the Council's control environment.
 Services controls e.g. segregation of duties of officers' to mitigate fraud, are in place to support the Council's Anti-Fraud and Corruption Strategy and Whistle Blowing Policy.
 There is a strong risk management culture, with Finance & Audit Scrutiny Committee actively involved in reviewing Service Risk Registers.
 Are there any areas where there is a potential for override of controls or inappropriate influence over the financial reporting process (for example because of undue pressure to achieve financial targets)?
 None known.
 Are there any areas where there is a potential for misreporting override of controls or inappropriate influence over the financial reporting process?
 None known.
 How does the Finance and Audit Scrutiny Committee exercise oversight over management's processes for identifying and responding to risks of fraud and breaches of internal control?
 What arrangements are in place to report fraud issues and risks to the Finance and Audit Scrutiny Committee?
 The reporting of fraud issues to Finance & Audit Scrutiny Committee is made by various methods; i) Investigation reports by the Audit and Risk Manager, as a result of the Whistleblowing Policy; ii) Reports by the Head of Finance; and iii) Annual Governance Statement report for Internal Control to mitigate fraud risk.